Al Costello: Kangaroos once more

 In 1967, Al Costello reformed The Fabulous Kangaroos, this time teaming up with Ray St. Clair.
 The team had been touring non-stop for about six months when St. Clair was forced to retire due to knee problems.
 A few months after St. Clair retired, Costello found a new man to don the bush hat: Don Kent.
 Kent, who was from Michigan, adopted the Ultra-Australian gimmick (but retained his American accent) and the two formed the third overall and second most well-known version of The Fabulous Kangaroos.
 Costello and Kent teamed together on a regular basis from 1968 until 1974, approximately the same amount of time that Costello spent teaming with his original partner, Roy Heffernan.
 Costello and Kent continued in a tradition that was reminiscent of the original Kangaroos; when a federation needed a new tag team title, The Kangaroos were brought in and acknowledged as champions upon arrival instead of holding a tournament to determine the champions.
 In 1967, the Japanese federation "International Wrestling Enterprise" (IWE) brought The Kangaroos in as the first Trans-World Wrestling Alliance World Tag Team Champions.
 They held this title until 10 January 1968 when IWE mainstays Toyonobori and Thunder Sugiyama beat them for the gold.
 Over the years, many more title reigns came from various promotions all over the globe.
 In Canada, The Kangaroos were the first Eastern Sports Association International Tag Team Champions.
 In the World Wrestling Association of Indianapolis, they held the WWA World Tag Team Championship twice.
-In addition to winning titles all over North America, Costello and Kent also made appearances for the World Wide Wrestling Federation (now known as WWE).
+In addition to winning titles all over North America, Costello and Kent also made appearances for the World Wide Wrestling Federation (now known as WWE) from 1971 to 1972.

 The Kangaroos frequented NWA Detroit, where they held the Detroit version of the NWA World Tag Team Championship for most of 1971.
 By the end of 1972, The Kangaroos began working for Nick Gulas' NWA Mid-America.
 In Mid-America, they held the local version of the NWA World Tag Team Championship, the Mid-America version, on three occasions.

-After a match at Cincinnati Gardens, an enraged fan took a fire extinguisher off the wall and threw it at Costello and Kent from the balcony of the Gardens.
+In 1974, after a match at Cincinnati Gardens, an enraged fan took a fire extinguisher off the wall and threw it at Costello and Kent from the balcony of the Gardens.
 The extinguisher hit Costello in the hip, damaging it so much that he needed hip replacement surgery later that year.
 The fan was arrested, served 15 days in jail, and fined fifty dollars for damaging the fire extinguisher.
 The hip injury left Costello unable to wrestle, and The Fabulous Kangaroos split up once again.
 Costello had a full hip replacement and was forced to retire from active competition.